We guide you through the best Alexa skills for Echo Show devices and how to add them

 Netflix is actually built into your Echo Show – you can access it simply by swiping down on the homescreen and tapping the Video icon, or by saying, “Alexa, launch Netflix.”

-This gives you the opportunity to watch popular TV shows and big-budget movies like Project Power, The Irishman and Red Notice – all on a 5, 8 or 10-inch screen, just as the director intended.
+This gives you the opportunity to watch popular TV shows and big-budget movies like Project Power, The Irishman and Red Notice – all on a 8, 10, 15, or 21-inch screen, just as the director intended.
+The Echo Show 5 doesn’t support Netflix.

 Calendars